iand/gocookbook/readme.md

 This is a collection of recipes for the Go language.
 It aims to distill the knowledge of the Go community into simple and clear examples of best practice.

-# Where does the information come from?
+# Where do the recipes come from?

 Some of the recipes have their origins in threads on the Go Nuts mailing list (go-nuts)[https://groups.google.com/forum/#!forum/golang-nuts].
 Others are distilled from existing open source code or the Go source code.